dcooperdalrymple/rpi-pico-drum/README.md

 ## Installation

-1. Download and install CircuitPython bootloader: [instructions & UF2 file](https://circuitpython.org/board/raspberry_pi_pico/).
+1. Configure: `cmake -B build -S .`
-1. Add adafruit_midi library to `/lib/adafruit_midi` in CircuitPython storage: [GitHub Repository](https://github.com/adafruit/Adafruit_CircuitPython_MIDI).
+2. Compile/Build: `make -C build`
-1. Copy `code.py`, `config.json`, and `default` folder of samples into root directory of CircuitPython storage.
+3. Write: Hold BOOTSEL button on Pico, plug it in via USB, and release BOOTSEL.
+Copy and paste `rpi-pico-drum.uf2` into RPI-RP2 drive.
-1. Connect your midi device configured for channel 10 and give it a shot!
+4. Format your MicroSD card as FAT32 and copy `config.json` into the root directory.

 ## Configuration

 ### Sample Wave Files

-Samples can be stored wherever you'd like within the Pico's storage, but it's generally recommended to keep your patches within individual folders which contain all the samples for that patch.
+Samples can be stored wherever you'd like within your MicroSD flash storage (formatted as FAT32), but it's generally recommended to keep your patches within individual folders which contain all the samples for that patch.

 In order to convert your samples into the appropriate format, use the following command: